FamilySearch/pewpew/guide/src/cli.md

 <br/><br/>

 ```
-USAGE:
-    pewpew try [OPTIONS] <CONFIG>
+Usage: pewpew try [OPTIONS] <CONFIG>

-OPTIONS:
+Arguments:
+  <CONFIG>  Load test config file to use

+Options:
   -o, --file <FILE>                    Send results to the specified file instead of stdout
-    -f, --format <FORMAT>                  Specify the format for the try run output [default: human]  [possible values:
+  -f, --format <FORMAT>                Specify the format for the try run output [default: human]
-                                           human, json]
+                                       [possible values: human, json]
-    -h, --help                             Prints help information
-    -i, --include <INCLUDE>...
-Filter which endpoints are included in the try run.
-Filters work based on an
+  -i, --include <INCLUDE>              Filter which endpoints are included in the try run.
+Filters
-                                           endpoint's tags.
-Filters are specified in the format "key=value" where "*" is
+                                       work based on an endpoint's tags.
+Filters are specified in
+                                       the format "key=value" where "*" is a wildcard.
+Any
-                                           a wildcard.
-Any endpoint matching the filter is included in the test
+                                       endpoint matching the filter is included in the test
   -l, --loggers                        Enable loggers defined in the config file
   -d, --results-directory <DIRECTORY>  Directory to store logs (if enabled with --loggers)

-ARGS:
-    <CONFIG>    Load test config file to use
+  -h, --help                           Prints help information
 ```

 A try run will run one or more endpoints a single time and print out the raw HTTP requests and responses to stdout.
 By default all endpoints are included in the try run.
 This is useful for testing out a [config file](./config.md) before running a full load test.
 When the `--include` parameter is used, pewpew will automatically include any other endpoints needed to provide data for the explicitly included endpoints.